 kehan.li@student.reading.ac.uk

-Abstract:Extended Summary: Climate change is of great importance in modern times and global warming is considered as a significant part of climate change.
+Abstract: Climate change is of great importance in modern times and global warming is considered as a significant part of climate change.
 It is proved that human’s emissions such as greenhouse gases are one of the main sources of global warming (IPCC, 2018).
 Apart from greenhouse gases, there is another kind of matter being released in quantity via emissions from industries and transportations and playing an important role in global warming, which is aerosol.
 However, atmospheric aerosols have the net effect of cooling towards global warming.
 In this paper, climate change with respect to global warming is briefly introduced and the role of aerosols in the atmosphere is emphasized.
 Besides, properties of aerosols including dynamics and thermodynamics of aerosols as well as interactions with solar radiation are concluded.
 In the end, environmental policies and solutions are discussed.

 Keywords: climate change, global warming, atmospheric aerosols, particulate matter, radiation, environmental policy

+1. Global Warming Introduction with Atmospheric Chemistry and Physics

+1.1 Climate Change Introduction

 Due to human activities, the earth has become warmer by 1 °C compared to that in the pre-industrial time, with a likely range of 0.8 to 1.2 °C. It is strongly believed that global warming will keep proceeding by human and is going to reach 1.5 °C from 2030 to 2052 (IPCC, 2018).
 The main cause for global warming is the massive exhausts and pollutants, which contain much greenhouse gas and aerosols, emitted by industries and human’s daily life such as transportation and heating.
 The World Meteorological Organization evaluated that the concentrations of CO2 and methane had increased by about 45% and 160%, respectively in 2018 since the pre-industries times.
 The increasing concentrations of GHG absorb more long-wave radiation emitted by the earth and thus global warming occurs.
 Apart from GHG warming mechanism, there are some other ways which can also lead to global warming such as solar and volcanic activities (Stone et al, 2007).
 To be more specific, the pollutants or the sources that are likely to cause air pollution or global warming are different in remote area and in urban as hotspot.
 In the urban areas, the pollutants are mainly from traffic, combustion and agriculture, domestic fuel burning and industrial activities (Karagulian et al., 2015).
 It can be said that almost all the pollutants in cities are generated by human activities.
 However, in the remote areas like depopulated zones and oceans, there are still some pollutants generated but they are not that much compared to those in urbans.
 The sources can be dust, methane emitted by animals, smoke and carbon monoxide from wildfires, and sulfur dioxide, carbon dioxide, and hydrogen fluoride from volcanic activities (Stone et al, 2007) (Finlay et al, 2012).